 Medical malpractice cases are rarely settled after a deposition.
 It’s possible the claim could proceed for months or even years before negotiations result in a settlement.
 If a settlement isn’t possible, the case will go to trial.

-To give yourself the best chances of receiving compensation after a medical malpractice-related injury, get in touch with our lawyers from Shrager & Sachs.
+To give yourself the best chances of receiving compensation after a medical malpractice-related injury, get in touch with our lawyers from Shrager, Sachs, & Blanco.
 Once we’re representing you and your case, we’ll be by your side throughout the entire process and ensure you understand your legal rights, options, and obligations.

 No matter how your case proceeds, we’ll fight for your right to full and fair compensation for your losses.
 This way, you’ll be able to move forward from the event that injured you with the confidence in the fact that your financial future is protected.
 Contact us today to learn more.